 -

-This week’s Weekly Radio Addresses from Wisconsin’s Capitol talk about child care and education reform.
+This week’s Weekly Radio Addresses from Wisconsin’s Capitol are about data centers and preparing students for college.
 These addresses are available for Wisconsin broadcasters to use as they see fit.
-Here are the summaries from WisPolitics: — In this week’s Dem radio…
+Here are the summaries from WisPolitics: — In this week’s…

 -